Shave Tips for Parker Safety Razor and Taconic Shave Products

 Shaving Soap Tips

-Prepare your shave soap by adding a few drops of hot water on top of the soap.
+- Prepare your shave soap by soaking briefly in hot water.
 This will soften it for an improved lather.

 Shampoo Bar Tips